ShreyasPatel031/TTRobot/README.md

-# Teachin a UR10 arm  how to play Table Tennis ( In Progress )
+# Teaching a UR10 arm  how to play Table Tennis ( In Progress )
 This project attempts to use reinforcement learning using an actor critic model to teach a robotic arm how to play table tennis.

 # Requirements